catppuccin/elixir/README.md

 ## Usage

-1. Inlcude the depencency in your mix project.
+1. Include the dependency in your mix project.
 ```elixir
 def deps do
   [